-OVERVIEW: The Ben and Catherine Ivy Foundation wants to double the life expectancy of people with brain cancer, but its ultimate goal is to cure brain cancer.
-Since its inception, the foundation has focused its funding on brain tumor research that demonstrate promise in leading to improved diagnostics and therapies.
+OVERVIEW: The Ben and Catherine Ivy Foundation works to double the life expectancy of people with brain cancer, but it ultimately seeks to cure the disease.
+Since its inception, the foundation’s funding has centered on brain tumor research that promises to lead to improved diagnostics and therapies.

-IP TAKE: The Ivy Foundation’s grants overwhelmingly go to researchers and scientists working at large and established groups—typically major hospitals and universities.
-Small research outfits are unlikely to turn the Ivy Foundation’s head.
+IP TAKE: The Ivy Foundation’s grants prioritize researchers and scientists working at large and established groups—typically major hospitals and universities.
+Small research organizations and institutes are unlikely to secure the Ivy Foundation’s funding.

 PROFILE: The Ben and Catherine Ivy Foundation was established in 2005 after Ben Ivy lost his painful four-month battle with glioblastoma multiforme (GBM).
-Since then the Scottsdale, Arizona-based foundation has been on a mission to “fund research on gliomas to develop better diagnostics and treatments that lead to long-term survival and a high quality of life for patients with brain tumors.”
+Since then, the Scottsdale, Arizona-based foundation has been on a mission to “fund research on gliomas to develop better diagnostics and treatments that lead to long-term survival and a high quality of life for patients with brain tumors.”
 Catherine Ivy’s personal goal is “to prevent others from having to go through what we endured and to decrease the suffering of patients with brain tumors.”
 Ivy Foundation grants exclusively fund GBM research, supporting a number of innovative projects in the study of GBM, including stem cell therapies, clinical and translational sciences, and molecular targeted therapy.